 You need keep track of time only to the nearest 10 or 15 minutes.

 Put in as many comments as you find useful.
 The goal is that you should be able to look at these notes a week or two later, and say "oh, I remember what went wrong on that problem."
-So hopefully you'll solve the same problem more quickly if it comes up again.
+(So hopefully you'll solve the same problem more quickly if it comes up again.)
+I'm particularly interested in finding out what portions of the problems you found difficult, what are typical bugs and errors, etc., and anything you can do to help me out will be appreciated.

 The Development Diary will be graded.
 If they are missing or unsatisfactory, you will be penalized approximately 10% of the value of the assignment.
 You will be penalized if you do not include total Time on Task, Lines of Code, and Lines of Tests.